Skip to contents

 trend_map

 Optional data.frame specifying which series should depend on which latent trends.
 Useful for allowing multiple series to depend on the same latent trend process, but with different observation processes.
 If supplied, a latent factor model is set up by setting use_lv = TRUE and using the mapping to set up the shared trends.
 Needs to have column names series and trend, with integer values in the trend column to state which trend each series should depend on.
 The series column should have a single unique entry for each series in the data (names should perfectly match factor levels of the series variable in data).
+Note that if this is supplied, the intercept parameter in the process model will NOT be automatically suppressed.
 See examples for details

 chains